PROJECT TITLE: Assessment of Risk of Benthic Life Stages of Toxic Dinoflagellates to the Seafood Sectors of New Zealand and France

 Harmful algae blooms (HABs) negatively impact both New Zealand and French seafood sectors, with risks to both seafood exports and the health of recreational fishers.
 Many toxic dinoflagellate species develop blooms and have complex life cycles with a resting stage or cyst.
 Little is known about the direct uptake of dinoflagellate cysts into the food chain or whether it poses a health risk to seafood consumers.
 This two-year project will enable New Zealand experts to establish a collaborative relationship with French scientists at Ifremer and MARBEC who are experts in HAB cysts.
 The specific aim of this project is to identify benthic life stages of three high priority toxic dinoflagellate groups, namely, Alexandrium, Azadinium and Vulcanodinium.
 Cysts will be isolated from sediments around New Zealand and France.
 Cyst morphology, molecular genetic composition and toxicity will be determined.
 By identifying and establishing the abundance of benthic cysts beds in both France and New Zealand, predictions of blooms can be made and their likely risk to consumers assessed.

-* A workshop (included picture above) on morphological and molecular identification techniques of toxic HAB species, led by Drs Mertens and Smith, was held in New Zealand (12-14 February 2018) to assess both morphological and novel molecular methods for cyst identification.
-It also provided training for those involved with monitoring programmes internationally (both for micro-algae and invasive species).
+*A workshop (included picture above) on morphological and molecular identification techniques of toxic HAB species, led by Drs Mertens and Smith, was held at the Cawthron Institute, Nelson, New Zealand (12-14 February 2018) to assess both morphological and novel molecular methods for cyst identification.
+Over 20 participants from eight countries attended the workshop, representing a range of organizations including research institutes, government departments, universities, and microalgae monitoring laboratories.
+The workshop consisted of technical research presentations and hands on practical sessions using both microscopic and molecular techniques to identify both micro-algae and invasive species and their cyst forms.